ModelOriented/kernelshap/README.md

 SHAP values (Lundberg and Lee, 2017) decompose model predictions into additive contributions of the features in a fair way.
 A model agnostic approach is called Kernel SHAP, introduced in Lundberg and Lee (2017), and investigated in detail in Covert and Lee (2021).

-The "kernelshap" package implements a multidimensional refinement of the Kernel SHAP Algorithm described in Covert and Lee (2021).
+This package implements a multidimensional refinement of the Kernel SHAP Algorithm described in Covert and Lee (2021).
 The package allows to calculate Kernel SHAP values in an exact way, by iterative sampling (as in Covert and Lee, 2021), or by a hybrid of the two.
 As soon as sampling is involved, the algorithm iterates until convergence, and standard errors are provided.

 The default behaviour depends on the number of features $p$:

 - $2 \le p \le 8$: Exact Kernel SHAP values are returned.
 (Exact regarding the given background data.)
 - $p > 8$: Hybrid (partly exact) iterative version of Kernel SHAP.
 The algorithm iterates until Kernel SHAP values are sufficiently accurate.
+Two iterations usually suffice.
 - $p = 1$: Exact Shapley values are returned.

 The main function `kernelshap()` has three key arguments: